Klint02/EripioEncoder/README.md

 ## Extra stuffs

 - I will not be supporting zsh, fish, normal shell etc. but you could maybe modify the scripts to do so.
-- VobSubs aren't supported right now, but is easy to support if you need it.